TheInnerLight/CSharp.Formatting/README.md

 </html>
 ```

-The results of the syntax highlighting is controlled by a style sheet called `highlight.css`, here is an example:
+The formatting that the syntax highlighting produces is controlled by a style sheet called `highlight.css`, here is an example:

 ```css
 .documentation {